Taz dialect

-Taz is a dialect of Northeastern Mandarin formerly spoken by the Taz people of the Russian Far East.
+Taz is a dialect of Northeastern Mandarin spoken by the Taz people of the Russian Far East.
 There are a few loanwords from Tungusic languages, but no obvious Tungusic effect on the grammar.

-Taz is not a distinct language.
-In 1992, some Chinese bought ginseng from the Taz.
+Taz is largely mutually intelligible with Mandarin.
+In 1992, some Chinese bought Ginseng from the Taz.
 They spoke Standard Chinese and Taz, respectively, and could understand one other.
-What they did not understand were mainly place names and social terms.
+What they did not understand were mainly names of places and social terms.

 History

 The Taz are descendants of the intermarriage of Han Chinese immigrants and local Tungusic peoples.
 In the early to middle 19th century, Han Chinese from Northeast China moved to the Ussuri River basin and engaged in ginseng harvesting, fishing and hunting.
 The immigrants were mostly men, and they married the local Udege and Nanai peoples.
 Their language, while remaining completely Chinese grammatically, adopted some loan words from Nanai and Udege.
 There is a 400-word dictionary, but the language otherwise has no writing system and is a purely oral language.
 In 1880, the language was used by a thousand people.
 By the beginning of the 21st century, only a few elderly people still spoke it.
 The 2002 All-Russian Census recorded that all Taz people regarded Russian as their mother tongue.
 The 2010 census found 274 Taz people but no Taz speakers, so the Taz language is likely to be extinct.